-In our previous blog, we explored traditional passivation.
-(By way of review, passivation involves the use of a light coat of a protective material, such as metal oxide, to create a shell against corrosion.)
+In a recent blog, we explored traditional passivation methods and some of their associated disadvantages.
+(By way of review, passivation involves the use of a light coat of protective material, such as metal oxide, to create a shell against corrosion.)

-There is another way to passivate equipment.
-In the mid-1990s, Birko developed a new proprietary brewery cleaning regime that reversed the traditional CIP approach of using caustic, followed by a rinse, a second application of acid and then another rinse.
-Instead, the new cleaning regime involves the following:
+Due to the disadvantages tied to some of the traditional passivation techniques, you might be looking for a better way.
+Fortunately, there is another way to passivate equipment.
+In the mid-1990s, Birko developed a new proprietary brewery cleaning regimen that reversed the traditional CIP approach of using caustic, followed by a rinse, a second application of acid and then another rinse.
+Instead, the new passivation procedure involves the following:

 - No Rinse